Making Government Work for You

 We, as elected officials, should be responsive and accountable to our residents, and advocate on their behalf in situations where a single voice is insufficient, and the swing weight of government is required.
 That requires listening to our residents, their issues and concerns, and then acting where we have legal and legislative authority.

 Over the past three years, I've heard you loud and clear.
-When the township meeting room was filled to capacity last April with residents rightly angry over persistent power outages, we acted.
+When the township meeting room was filled to capacity with residents rightly angry over persistent power outages, we acted.
 I personally made it my mission to make sure JCP&L took action and made improvements to their infrastructure and operations.
 This included cable and transformer replacements within the Hills, relocation of a vulnerable transmission line adjacent to the 287S entrance, circuit switching and redundancy upgrades, increased tree trimming and statistical monitoring of the five circuits that serve Bedminster.
 I even wound up testifying in front of the Board of Public Utilities (BPU), urging them to make sure JCP&L continues to make the investments necessary to sustain these improvements.
-These changes have significantly decreased the frequency and duration of power outages throughout the township.
-More remains to be done, particularly in light of JCP&L's wholly unsatisfactory response to Tropical Storm Isaias, but we've made real progress.
+These changes have decreased the frequency and duration of power outages throughout the township, but more work clearly remains to be done.
+Most recently, in addition to service and infrastructure improvements (including the replacement of switches and transformers throughout the Hills), I was able to secure JCP&L's commitment to maintain the electric service laterals, saving each homeowners association tens of thousands of dollars.

-When New Jersey American Water (NJAW) announced plans for a rate increase at the end of last year, I went to work.
-Looking at the numbers, I quickly realized that the actual increase was in excess of 20%, far beyond what NJAW was publicly touting.
-As a result, the township has hired legal counsel and is currently fighting this onerous rate increase.
+When New Jersey American Water (NJAW) announced plans for a rate, I went to work.
+Looking at the numbers, I quickly realized that the actual increase was in excess of 20%, far beyond what NJAW was publicly touting, and would have caused the average family's water bill to increase by about $100 per year.
+Bedminster led the way in hiring legal and economic experts, and partnered with surrounding towns to share the expense.
+With a lot of persistence and hard work, we won our battle against NJAW!